ga4gh/va-spec/schema/profiles/def/VariantTherapeuticResponseStudyStatement.rst

 **Computational Definition**

-A study summarization describing the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedure.
+A Statement reporting a conclusion from a single study about the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedures - based on interpretation of the study's results.

 **Information Model**